bluebanquise/bluebanquise/collections/logging/roles/rsyslog/README.md

 | OpenSuseLeap |      15 |    yes    |
 | Debian       |      11 |    yes    |

+Note: RHEL 9 tempalte now use a small part of the advanced format: https://www.rsyslog.com/doc/configuration/converting_to_new_format.html
+Role is expected to slowly move to this format in the future.

 ## Description

 This role provides an rsyslog configuration, for both server and client.